 Do take note that, as of now, only certain types of Tetra Pak cartons are accepted in the yellow or recycling bin, which are the non-aluminium lined cartons.
 Please refer to your local council in regard to Tetra Pak carton recycling for more information.

-Maybe it’s not sustainable as we think it is
+Maybe it’s not as sustainable as we think it is

 Although Tetra Pak recycling is fairly easy and available, some still argue that they are not the way to go in achieving environmental sustainability.
 According to Lindsay Miles’s Treading My Own Path blog, they are not green at all.